fdimuccio/play2-sockjs/README.md

 resolvers += Resolver.sonatypeRepo("releases")
 ```

-or if using snapshot release:
+or if using snapshot version:

 ```scala
 resolvers += Resolver.sonatypeRepo("snapshots")